 This comprehensive effort is designed to ensure that all who heal with us are prepared to experience continued success long after they have completed their time in our care.

-Types of Treatment Offered at Sonora Behavioral Health
+Outpatient Treatment at Sonora Behavioral Health for Alcohol Addiction

 When you arrive at our outpatient treatment center, you will complete a detailed admissions assessment.
 This process will include a physical examination, a psychiatric evaluation, and a psychological assessment.
 We will also collect information about your treatment history.